wudelta/seattle-recovery/docs/aurora/protocol/PATCH_SAFETY_KERNEL.md

 After each patch:

-1. perform the smallest validation capable of confirming the intended change;
+1. perform the smallest deterministic validation capable of confirming the intended change;
 2. review the result;
 3. stop;
 4. continue only after explicit approval.